Things To Know Before Visiting Boston

 3. Book Flights

-Boston Logan International Airport is where most international arrivals arrive and to get the best deals you will need to book in advance.
+Boston Logan International Airport is where most international flights arrive and to get the best deals you will need to book in advance.
+Skyscanner is the best website to compare flight deals.

 Airlines that fly to Boston direct from United Kingdom include: Delta, Virgin Atlantic, Primera Air, British Airways and Norwegian Air.